24 Best Medicare Part D Plans in North Carolina for 2023

 |Cigna Secure Rx||$34.80||$505||Basic||Yes||No||No|

 |Humana Walmart Value Rx Plan||$36.10||$505||Enhanced||No||No||No|

 |Wellcare Value Script||$11.10||$505||Enhanced||No||No||Yes|

-North Carolina Medicare Part D Plans Have Four Phases
+The Four Phases of Every North Carolina Medicare Part D Plan

 Some plans offer additional gap coverage, so look for it on the plan information pages.

 After you have spent $7,400 in true out-of-pocket costs on your medications, you get out of the coverage gap phase and you automatically receive "catastrophic coverage".
 In this phase, you will only have to pay a small percentage of coinsuranceCoinsurance is a percentage of the total you are required to pay for a medical service. or payment on covered drugs for the rest of the year.